ms/buildtogether.tech/teams/index.md

 ### The Dunning-Kruger Effect

-<cite>Kruger1999</cite> found that people who know a subject well can usually
+<cite>Kruger1999</cite> reported that people who know a subject well can usually
 estimate their knowledge accurately, but people who don't will often overestimate their competence because they don't know what they don't know.
-Because of this, you should never trust self-reported expertise, as there's no easy way to tell if someone really knows what they're talking about or if what they're actually reporting is their self-esteem.
+More recent work has cast doubt on this finding: it could simply be an artifact of the way the original researchers did their statistics <cite>Jarry2020</cite>.

-<span class="fixme">Dunning-Kruger https://github.com/gvwilson/buildtogether.tech/issues/28</span>
+Either way, you should never trust self-reported expertise, as there's no easy way to tell if someone really knows what they're talking about or if what they're actually reporting is their self-esteem.

 </div>